Drekkg/chord_sequencer/README.md

 | Real tablet: samsung s6       | Chrome 118  | android 10 | L 1600 x 2560 |
 | Real computer:  windows pc    | IE Edge 88  | windows 10 | XL 1920 x 964 |

-Making this app responsive was a real challenge, but I think I did a good job.
+Making this app responsive was a real challenge.
 The app looks good on all devices and the buttons are easy to click.
 The app was tested on a variety of devices and browsers and it looks good and works well on all of them.

 #### Validation
 HTML was validated using the W3C Nu HTML Markup Validation Service.
 No errors were found.